 A prototype and an MVP serve different purposes.
 While a prototype validates design and user experience, an MVP is a functional version of your product that tests your business idea in real-world conditions.
 Both tools are essential—prototyping helps refine your vision, while the MVP confirms its viability with actual users.

-Combining both approaches—prototyping first and then developing an MVP—ensures that your product meets user expectations and is well-positioned for success in the market.
+Combining both approaches—prototyping first and then building an MVP- ensures that your product meets user expectations and is well-positioned for success in the market.

 After finalizing the MVP’s features and completing development, the focus shifts to launching and gathering feedback.
 It’s crucial to introduce the MVP to the market with a well-thought-out plan that includes testing, bug fixing, and promotion strategies.
 A stable, polished MVP will allow users to experience its core functionalities without disruptions.
 Launch it across appropriate channels such as websites or app stores, ensuring it is accessible to your target audience.